davenverse/shellfish/docs/files/file_manipulation.md

 ### `deleteIfExists`

-Similar to `delete`, but returns `true` if the deletion was succesfull instead of failing:
+Similar to `delete`, but returns `true` if the deletion was successful instead of failing:

 @:select(api-style)